Burden Of Proof icon

 Example of Burden of Proof

-• Ellis: "I believe that fairies exists."
-Marty: "How can you prove it?
+• Ellis: "I believe that fairies exist."
+Marty: "How can you prove it?"
 Ellis: "I don't have to, if you can't prove that fairies don't exist."
 This type of argument puts the burden of proof on the other person.

 • An employee claims harassment without proof, and argues that the employer cannot prove that she was not harassed.
-The employer has no way of disproving that the employee did not get harassed.
+The employee is the one making the claim and therefore bears the burden of providing evidence to support it, rather than requiring the employer to disprove it.

 Note